getify/Functional-Light-JS/apA.md

 It may not be obvious, but this pattern of separate adjacent list operations has some non-ideal characteristics.
 When we're dealing with only a single array of a small number of values, everything is fine.
 But if there were lots of values in the array, each `filter(..)` processing the list separately can slow down a bit more than we'd like.

-A similar performance problem arises when our arrays are async/lazy (aka observables), processing values over time in response to events (see Chapter 10).
+A similar performance problem arises when our arrays are async/lazy (aka Observables), processing values over time in response to events (see Chapter 10).
 In this scenario, only a single value comes down the event stream at a time, so processing that discrete value with two separate `filter(..)`s function calls isn't really such a big deal.

 But, what's not obvious is that each `filter(..)` method produces a separate observable.
 The overhead of pumping a value out of one observable into another can really add up.
 That's especially true since in these cases, it's not uncommon for thousands or millions of values to be processed; even such small overhead costs add up quickly.

-The other downside is readability, especially when we need to repeat the same series of operations against multiple lists (or observables).
+The other downside is readability, especially when we need to repeat the same series of operations against multiple lists (or Observables).
 For example:

 ```js
 zip(